 - Break down barriers, initiate communication to deal with ”the elephant in the room”

-- Create a more welcoming, culturally conscious campus, congregation, or community
+- Create a more welcoming, culturally conscious workplace, campus, congregation, or community

 - Initiate efforts to address, transform and build efforts for racial justice